 Petite Anse: One of the Most Beautiful Beaches on the Island

 The resort has its own private beach called Petit Anse which is claimed to be one of the best beaches in the whole of Mahé.
-It is indeed a beautiful white-sand beach with granite cliffs either side, making the water extremely tranquil.
-Snorkelling is also said to be wonderful here with turtles often popping their heads near the cliffs.
+It is indeed a beautiful white-sand beach with granite cliffs on either side, making the water extremely tranquil.
+Snorkeling is also said to be wonderful here with turtles often popping their heads near the cliffs.

-There are deck-chairs on the beach but these are only available to the resort’s guests.
+There are deck chairs on the beach but these are only available to the resort’s guests.
 If you would like to unwind on the beach, I recommend your own beach towels which you can place on the beach.
 This is perfectly fine to do and there are plenty of shaded spots to lay them.